First Baptist Church, Huntsville, AL

 CWJC is a non-profit, faith-based organization designed to help women become self-sufficient by providing training in job and life skills.
 Classes offered include, computer, Bible Study, Communications, Money Management, GED tutoring and internships.
 Mentors are an essential part of helping the participants after the classes have ended by continuing Bible Study with the graduate and helping her with goal setting.
 Contact Elaine Dickson at firstname.lastname@example.org 256-428-9435 for more information or how you can volunteer.

-Madison Association and First Baptist have provided weekly classes in English for over 25 years.
-Usually over one hundred people are in the halls of First Baptist each Thursday to learn how to use English.
+Madison Association and First Baptist have provided weekly classes in English for over 47 years.
+Usually 50-70 people are in the halls of First Baptist each Thursday to learn how to use English.
 Classes are offered to anyone no matter what language they speak.
 Volunteers are regularly enlisted and trained to help with this ministry.
 For more information contact Mike Pearce.

 First Baptist has partnered with over seventy area churches to join Huntsville Assistance Program or known as HAP.
 HAP is located on our FBC campus near the east parking lot.
 This is a wonderful ministry helps the community by consolidating contributions from member churches and meets many needs in our area by providing help with utilities and rent.